iayanpahwa/iayanpahwa.github.io/_posts/2017-08-06-Reverse-Engineering-IoT-Devices.md

 I heard about a device called [Ubertooth One By Great Scott gadgets](https://greatscottgadgets.com/ubertoothone/) which makes possible sniffing of Bluetooth packets but seeing at the price tag and local availability, I decided to look for an alternative, there were some other hardwares too from Nordic and Cypress Semiconductor but spending more bucks than price of a light bulb wont make sense isn't it.
 ![ubertoothone](https://iayanpahwa.github.io/assets/images/BLE/ubertooth.png "UberToothOne")

-Further Googling, I found on stackoverflow, that with Android KitKat update it is possible to log bluetooth packets in a file, I explored that option, basically you need to enable the option in developer's mode, connect to bluetooth device and interact with it as you do, all the packets transaction will be logged to a file in your SD card with name 'btsnoop_hci'.
+Further Googling, I found on StackOverflow, that with Android KitKat update it is possible to log bluetooth packets in a file, I explored that option, basically you need to enable the option in developer's mode, connect to bluetooth device and interact with it as you do, all the packets transaction will be logged to a file in your SD card with name 'btsnoop_hci'.

 If you've android phone with kitkat and above you can enable this feature by going to settings > Developer option > Enable Bluetooth HCI snoop log.
 This is basicaly a bluetooth debugging tool, after enabling it all the bluetooth transaction will be logged to the file 'btsnoop_hci'.
 I enabled the feature, and run the app controlling my light bulb changing different colors as I normally would, and focusing more on basic colors this time like pure red, blue and green which would help me filter data stream while analyzing packets, close the app and wolla! the file was actually generated, a merely 20Kb log file which could open the gates to the bulb without opening the hood :P .